Hilbert1024/Collection-of-Algorithms/Classification/SVM/README.md

 ## SMO
 Sequential minimal optimization (SMO) is an algorithm for solving the quadratic programming (QP) problem that arises during the training of support vector machines (SVM).
 ## Files
-svm_kernel : With Gaussian kernel and SMO algorithm, the resluts is
+svm_kernel : With Gaussian kernel and SMO algorithm, the results is
 + train accuracy: 95.0%
 + test accuracy: 95.5%